 Zeiss 15mm f.2.8 Distagon’s Distortion Control

-The distortion control on this lens is evident in the following test shots we took.
+The distortion control on this lens is evident in the following test shots.
 The domed ceiling of Westfield San Francisco Center is pretty much how the eye sees it looking straight up.
-Our interior shot of a rustic crêperie shows obvious stretching on the edges but is still impressive given that the entire restaurant is captured.
+The interior shot of a rustic crêperie shows obvious stretching on the edges but is still impressive given that the entire restaurant is captured.
 In the third image, we tested the limits of the lens’ focusing distance (10”).
 This photo was taken about 1 foot away from the bamboo.
-As you can see, there is very little barreling given the distance.
+As you can see, there is very little barreling.
 Lastly, an environmental portrait example in a small space.

-- This lens is heavy (28.9 oz) but the front element is shielded by the built-in metal hood.
+- This lens is heavy (nearly 2 lbs) but the front element is shielded by the built-in metal hood.
 Add a filter for extra protection.

-- When pointing this lens downward, the metal slip-on cap falls right now.
-Watch out for this when renting!
+- When pointing this lens downward, the metal slip-on cap falls right off, which is annoying.

 - Pay attention to your posture when shooting with this lens.
 Any shift in one direction or another could mean the difference between a distortion-free shot and a skewed one.
 You may not notice these slight distortions until you get the images on your computer.

 - This is a manual focus only lens.
-If you don’t have pilot eyes, consider also renting a camera with Live View to help ensure that your shot is sharp or use Focus Assist.
+You maybe find yourself using Live View a lot with this lens to help ensure that your shot is sharp (I relied on Focus Assist in the viewfinder).

-If you don’t mind the relatively hefty weight and manual only focusing, this lens would be a great addition in the camera bags of photographers interested in architecture, real estate, interiors, landscape, and night sky shooting.Tags: Best Landscape Lens, Best Real Estate Lens, Manual Focus Lenses, Zeiss Lenses Last modified: June 17, 2020
+If you don’t mind the hefty weight and manual only focusing, this lens would be a great addition in the camera bags of photographers interested in architecture, real estate, interiors, landscape, and night sky shooting.Tags: Best Landscape Lens, Best Real Estate Lens, Manual Focus Lenses, Zeiss Lenses Last modified: June 17, 2020